 Tasty beer at Valley Brewing Brewery Drumheller

 Depending on how much energy you have left after today’s adventures, you can stop by Valley Brewing for a little beer or two at the end of the night.
+Valley Brewing is located within walking distance from Bernie and the Boys right in the heart of Drumheller.

+Itβs an awesome location because they have beautiful outdoor seating next to a park that you can enjoy during the summer!
 If you can’t decide which beer(s) to try, you can try out a flight for $10.
 You’ll get four smaller glasses of beer so this is a fun way to try multiple flavours!

-A fun thing that Valley Brewing does is when you get a flight, you get a little card with each beer that describes the beer that is all based on the history of Drumheller.
+We personally really liked their May Day Sours (seasonal) and the Virtue Juicy Pale Ale.
+A fun thing that Valley Brewing does is when you get a flight, you get a little card with each beer that describes the beer that is all based on the history of Drumheller.Β So not only are you drinking delicious beer but youβre also educating yourself about Drumheller.
+A win-win in our books! π

 Day 2: Historic and fun adventure just outside of Drumheller

+On the second day of, this Drumheller itinerary you will explore some cool spots just outside of Drumheller for a few hours.
 There you will learn a little about the mining history in the Badlands and Canada in general, and how this part of Drumheller came to be.

-You’ll also get a chance to see the famous Hoodoos and try out one of the tastiest food spots in the area!
+Youβll also get a chance to see the famous Hoodoos and try out one of the tastiest food spots in the area!

 Start with a delicious breakfast at WHIFS Flapjack house

 WHIFS Flapjack House is an icon in Drumheller and has been around for years.
-It’s one of those places where if you don’t know about it you may just miss it – and that would be a real shame!
+Itβs one of those places where if you donβt know about it you may just miss it – and that would be a real shame!

-It’s THE breakfast diner to go to in Drumheller and serves up an awesome breakfast from waffles with ice cream to eggs benedict with hashbrowns.
+Itβs THE breakfast diner to go to in Drumheller and serves up an awesome breakfast from waffles with ice cream to eggs benedict with hashbrowns.

 Of course, some of the hotels in Drumheller have breakfast included so it’s up to you if you decide to go here.
-It’s such a unique spot that it’s worth trying out, even if you do.
+Itβs such a unique spot that it’s worth trying out, even if you do.
+From the second you step inside WHIFS, it feels like youβve entered a time machine…

-You’re back in time where servers constantly ask if you want your coffee filled.
-A miniature train is cruising around on a train track that’s suspended from the roof.
-There’s also plenty of dinosaur art all over the place.
+Youβre back in time where servers constantly ask if you want your coffee filled.
+A miniature train is cruising around on a train track thatβs suspended from the roof.
+Thereβs also plenty of dinosaur art all over the place.
 It really is a one-of-a-kind place.

 Atlas Coal Mine experience

 Atlas Coal Mine is a historic site located just east of Drumheller.
-It’s a short and beautiful drive that takes you through this incredible landscape in the Badlands.
+Itβs a short and beautiful drive that takes you through this incredible landscape in the Badlands.
+This part of Alberta was known for its coal mining and brought a lot of people down to Wayne, Drumheller, Rosedale, and all the other surrounding areas.Β

+Once you get to Atlas Coal Mine you can buy a general site admission ticket and explore the attractions yourself.
 You can spend some time (around 30-60 minutes) looking at all the exhibits and learning a bit about the coal mining history in the area.
-After that, you can go on one of the guided tours.
+After that, you can go on one of the guided tours.Β

 There are also three different tours you can do at Atlas Coal Mine.
 You have to pay for these on top of the general admission (see Atlas’ tours here).
+We ended up going on the Mine Portal Hike where you actually get to go into the entrance of one of the coal mines.
+It was pretty cool!

 The tour guides are super knowledgeable and love to answer any questions you may have about the mine, people who used to work here, and the process of how coal is made!